Personal Loans for Credit Card TransferManage your credit card debt by transferring the balance over to a personal loan. Learn more now.

 Let’s say you owe $200 on an American Express account that charges 22 percent interest.
 You also owe $900 on a MasterCard that charges 25 percent interest.
 Transferring the two balances to one account with one interest rate.

-You have more than one option for consolidating credit card debt.
+You have more than one option for consolidating credit card debt; for example, you can use debt consolidation personal loans.
 One involves applying for a balance transfer credit card that combines multiple credit card accounts.
 Many credit card transfer accounts come with a limited-time, zero-financing incentive that spans a grace period of a few months.

 Online personal loans also help you combine different sources of debt but differ from a balance transfer credit card in a few important ways.
 First, you need to pay back a loan by a specified due date.
 Second, you can’t add more debt to a personal loan.
 There are other differences as well, some of which depend on the type of personal loan that you receive.

-A personal loan can cover a wide range of expenses, from emergency cash for a medical procedure to funding a much-deserved family vacation.
+A personal loan can cover a wide range of expenses, from personal loan for a medical procedure to funding a much-deserved family vacation.
 It can also be used to address credit card debt.

-Personal loan terms typically last between six months and two years, although for larger loan amounts, some financial institutions extend personal loans for as long as five years.
+Personal loan terms typically last between six months and two years, although for larger loan amounts, some financial institutions extend personal loans for the long term.
 Loan amounts range from $1,000 to as much as $40,000.